 Camp John Hay

-About 500 civilians, the great majority Americans, were interned by the Japanese at Camp John Hay.
+About 500 civilians, the great majority of Americans, were interned by the Japanese at Camp John Hay.

 On April 23, 1942, the five hundred American and Western internees were moved to Camp Holmes from Camp John Hay, a former base of the Philippine constabulary, five miles away.